-Braco Dimitrijević’sCasual Passer-By series are a series of canvas-based photographs created as from 1971.
+Braco Dimitrijević’s Casual Passer-By series are a series of canvas-based photographs created as from 1971.
 The works feature large-scale images of people that the artist met in the streets.
-Each of the pieces comes with the exact time and place where the artist met with the person.
+Each piece comes with the exact time and place where the artist met with the person.

 The idea behind it

 The idea behind the large-format photographs and the choice of the location to display the images was to mislead the viewers.
 The people who came across the pictures assumed that the picture was that of a famous person, a celebrity, or a prominent political figure.
 Within the communist world, large-scale images were a preserve of the political class and those whose ideologies influenced the government of the day.

 The personal philosophy and methodology underlying Dimitrijević’s Casual Passer-By series are centered on the principles of chance and spontaneity.
 His approach of selecting subjects through random encounters speaks to the egalitarian nature of his art.

 The artist explained the concept behind his choice of subjects as follows: